Here are some of the projects we worked on during COVID.

 What is a temperature quilt?

-The idea of a temperature quilt is to make a 365 (366 for 2020) block quilt where each block has the low and high temperature for a day represented, using a colour for each temperature (or range of temperatures, because having a unique colour for every temperature would be close to impossible).
+The idea of a temperature quilt is to make a 365 (366 for leap years) block quilt where each block has the low and high temperature for a day represented, using a colour for each temperature (or range of temperatures, because having a unique colour for every temperature would be close to impossible).
 Alternatively, you can make the blocks using the average temperature for the day.

 If you Google ‘temperature quilts’ or search for ‘temperature quilts’ on Pinterest or Instagram you will find some fantastic examples of quilts and different interpretations of the idea.
 The possibilities are endless.